f0nzie/welltest_eda/README.md

 ## Background

-This is a dataset generated from production well tests on oil wells that produce under natural flow and gas lift conditions during a year.
+This is a dataset generated from production well tests on oil wells that produce under natural flow and gas lift artificial lift for a year.

-There are 13,400 well tests in total for more than 40 fields, 100+ platforms for 743 physical wells and 995 strings.
+There are 13,400 well tests (observations) in total for more than 40 fields, 100+ offshore platforms for 743 physical wells (drilled hole), and 995 strings (in dual wells).

 These production well tests are taken periodically to assess the performance of the well.
-Generally a well under test is disconnected from the common production manifold and is connected to its own test separator and test tank.
-Measurements that are taken during a well test are:
+Generally a well under production test is disconnected from the common production manifold and reconnected to its own test separator and test tank.
+Typical measurements that are taken during a production well test are:

-* Gross liquid production
+* Gross liquid production (BLPD)
-* net oil
+* net oil BOPD)
-* produced gas
+* produced gas (MSCFD or MMSFCD)
-* produced water
+* produced water (BWPD)
-* wellhead pressure
+* wellhead pressure (psia)
-* wellhead temperature
+* wellhead temperature (deg Farenheit)
-* annulus pressure
+* annulus pressure (psia)
-* injected gas rate (in gas lift wells)
+* injected gas rate in gas lift wells, (MSCFD or MMSCFD)
-* other calculated variables such as watercut, GOR, etc.
+* other calculated variables such as watercut, GOR, duration of the test, other units, etc.

-Usually these test have a duration of 24 hours but this could vary depending on conditions.
+Usually these tests have a duration of 24 hours but this could vary depending on conditions.

-If the well test is not satisfactory it is marked as `rejected` and repeated.
+If the well test is not satisfactory it is marked as `rejected` and marked to be repeated.

+## Databook
+There is an additional markdown file with desciption of the well test variables.
+See the file `databook`.

 ## Well naming
 A physical well is called a `HOLE`.
-A phsyical well is a well that is drilled.
-A nominal well is a well is a string in dual completions where gas lift is used.
+A phsyical well is a well that has been drilled and completed.
+A nominal well is a string in dual completions where gas lift has been deployed.
 A dual completion has a long string **LS** and a short string **SS**.
-Each string produces from their own isolated formations and act as separate wells with the only exception of the annulus as a common point of injection.
-Each string, LS or SS, connect to its production manifold in the surface.
+Each string produces from their own isolated formations, and act as separate wells with the only exception of the annulus which is a common point of injection.
+Each string, LS or SS, connects to its production manifold in the surface; they do not commingle subsurface.

 That is why a physical well or hole sometimes contains two nominal wells.
-A nominal well is used to perform nodal analysis and other well performance analysis.
+A nominal well is used to perform nodal analysis and other well performance activities.

-The wells are composed by the field, platform, well number and completion type.
+The well names are composed by the field, platform, well number and completion type.
 The naming look similar to this:

                 FILD-P001-LS
                 ATHR-Q999-SS